-DOE anticipates making awards with a project period of three years.
+DOE anticipates making awards with a project period of five years.

-Continuation funding (funding for the second budget period) is contingent on: (1) availability of funds appropriated by Congress and future year budget authority; (2) progress towards meeting the objectives of the approved application; (3) submission of required reports; and (4) compliance with the terms and conditions of the award.
+Continuation funding (funding for the second and subsequent budget periods) is contingent on: (1) availability of funds appropriated by Congress and future year budget authority; (2) progress towards meeting the objectives of the approved application; (3) submission of required reports; and (4) compliance with the terms and conditions of the award.
+Additionally, funding for the final two years of the five-year project period will be contingent upon satisfactory completion of an extensive mid-term progress review, which may include an external peer review.
+ASCR will use the mid-term progress review to assess the productivity and impact of each project and progress toward meeting the stated five-year scientific research goals.